danyaberezun/KEEPs/README.md

 ##### Invariant position with non-singleton sets

-Approach from the point 2 from previous section is also applicable here.
+Approach from point 2 from a previous section is also applicable here.
 With the same disadvantages.

 And the best solution to prevent explosion of the intersection is to default to `*`.
 With the same inspection in IDEA.

+> Actually, not.
+Our hypothesis is shown at the end of the document.

 ### Operations